rohitsSpace/emojify-zsh/README.md

 ## Emojify-Zsh Theme

 Emojify-zsh is a [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) theme that adds emojis to your zsh terminal.
 Emojify will display a random emoji for every command you type, as of now Emojify Support More than 350 Emojis.
+If you want me to add more emojies in then create an issue and assign it to me :wink:.

 ### Prerequisites